-With that in mind, experienced IT industry leaders say that it’s crucial to distinguish ERP implementations and digital transformation for organizations who wish to take their business to a higher level because they are NOT the same.
+With that in mind, experienced IT industry leaders say that it’s crucial to distinguish ERP implementations and digital transformation for organizations that wish to take their business to a higher level because they are NOT the same.

 According to Eric Kimberling, CEO and Founder of Third Stage Consulting Group, they imply different degrees of preparation and results for businesses.
-So, what are the key differences between ERP implementation and digital transformation?
+So, what are the critical differences between ERP implementation and digital transformation?
 Let’s dive right into it by looking at Kimberling’s descriptions of each.

 Identifying and defining the opportunity

 As shown in Kimberling’s table below, digital transformation suggests fundamental changes on an organizational level and requires much more preparation.
 In addition, the organizational and cultural aspect of the business transforms to fit the new model, resulting in changing tasks and responsibilities for employees.
-Since the change is deep-rooted and comes with life-changing benefits for everyone working in the organization, there is substantial risk involved.
+Since the change is deep-rooted and comes with life-changing benefits for everyone working in the organization, substantial risk is involved.

 Making the right decision isn’t easy

 As all leaders know very well, growth takes time.
 So, whether you feel tempted to make small changes first or go all in to transform your business on an organizational level, you must first see if your organization is ready.

 You must use technology that fits your organization for a successful transformation instead of being cornered by it.
 As Kimberling says, there is “no one-size-fits-all answer” since organizations can be at distinct stages of becoming digital.
 For example, some companies might have limited resources to dedicate to change.
 However, here are some points to consider if you are ready and want to take the next steps.